-The auxiliary port of the DMC-40x0 can be configured either as a general port or for the daisy-chain.
+The auxiliary port of the DMC-40x0 can be configured either as a general port output port or setup for communication interrupts (CI command).
 When configured as a general port, the port can be commanded to send ASCII messages to another DMC-40x0 controller or to a display terminal or panel.